 Baked cookies will keep in the freezer for up to 3 or 4 weeks.

 - After baking, allow cookies to cool completely.
 Place them in a freezer-safe zip-top storage bag labeled with the name and date.
 Some cookies can be frozen as-is, while others may need to be individually wrapped or separated with waxed paper or parchment.

 - When you want to eat one, take it out and let it sit at room temperature or warm it in the oven for a few minutes.
 Or if you are in a hurry, you can microwave it in 10 second intervals.

 Freezing Cookie Dough

 Most cookie doughs freeze well for up to 3 months.
-Remember to write the date and type of cookie on the outside of the package.
+Remember to write the date, type of cookie, and baking instructions on the outside of the package.